ipfs-cluster/ipfs-cluster-website/content/documentation/deployment.md

 * `peers rm` also works with offline peers. **Offline peers should not be restarted after being removed**.

 <div class="tipbox tip">The <a href="/documentation/configuration/#leave-on-shutdown">`leave_on_shutdown` option</a> triggers automatic removal on clean shutdowns.</div>

+## Monitoring and automatic re-pinning

+IPFS Cluster includes a basic monitoring component which gathers metrics and triggers alerts when a metric is no longer renewed.
+There are currently two types of metrics:

+* `informer` metrics are used to decide on allocations when a pin request arrives.
+Different "informers" can be configured.
+The default is the disk informer, which extracts `repo stat` information from IPFS and sends a freespace metric.
+* a `ping` metric is used to regularly signal that a peer is alive.

+Every metric carries a Time-To-Live associated with it.
+This TTL can be configued in the `informer` configuration section.
+The `ping` metric TTL is determined by the [`cluster.monitoring_ping_interval`](/documentation/configuration/#the-service-json-configuration-file), and is equal to 2x its value.

+Every IPFS Cluster peer pushes metrics to the cluster Leader regularly.
+This happens TTL/2 intervals for the informer metrics and in `cluster.monitoring_ping_interval` for the ping metric.

+When a metric for an existing cluster peer stops arriving and previous metrics have outlived their Time-To-Live, the monitoring component triggers an alert for that metric. `monbasic.check_interval` determines how often the monitoring component checks for expired TTLs and sends these alerts.
+If you wish to detect expired metrics more quickly, decrease this interval.
+Otherwise, increase it.

+The IPFS Cluster peer will react to ping metrics alerts by searching for pins allocated to the alerting peer and triggering re-pinning requests for them, unless `cluster.disable_repinning` is set to true.
+These re-pinning requests may result in re-allocations if the the CID's allocation factor crosses the `replication_factor_min` boundary.
+Otherwise, the current allocations are maintained.

+The monitoring and failover system in cluster is very basic and requires improvements.
+Failover is likely to not work properly when several nodes go offline at once (specially if the current Leader is affected).
+Manual re-pinning can be triggered with `ipfs-cluster-ctl pin <cid>`. `ipfs-cluster-ctl pin ls <CID>` can be used to inspect the current list of peers allocated to a CID.

 ## Data persistence and backups